What does “densetsu” mean in Japanese?

 - kuni – 国 (くに) : a noun meaning ‘country’ in Japanese.
 This can also work as plural.

-- no – の : a case particle used to join two nouns or noun equivalent words.
+- no – の : a case particle joining two nouns or noun equivalent words.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “kono kuni” and “densetsu”.
-The formed phrase literally means ‘legend of this country’ in Japanese.
+In the example, this works to join “kono kuni” and “densetsu”.
+The formed phrase literally means ‘the legend of this country’ in Japanese.
 Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after the noun phrase, “kono kuni no densetsu”, to make it sound polite.